omega-gg/HEVR/README.md

 ## Platforms

-- Windows 7 and later.
+- Windows 7 and later
-- Linux 32 bit and 64 bit.
+- Linux 32 bit and 64 bit

 ## Hardware compatibily